 One of the more ubiquitous and debated aspects of K-12 public education over the last 20 years has been the increased use of student assessments.
 Although the goal of using multiple measures to help educators improve instruction and increase student achievement is simple in theory, it is less so in practice.

 Local and state assessment systems typically include formative, diagnostic, benchmark, and summative assessments that are often in flux as student needs and state and federal requirements change.
-Each recent reauthorization of the Elementary and Secondary Education Act–Improving America’s Schools (1994), No Child Left Behind (2001), Every Student Succeeds (2015)– has modified state assessment systems to some degree, and consequently required educators and students in most states to adjust to new assessments every few years.
+Each recent reauthorization of the Elementary and Secondary Education Act–Improving America’s Schools (1994), No Child Left Behind (2001), Every Student Succeeds (2015)– has modified state assessment systems to some degree and consequently required educators and students in most states to adjust to new assessments every few years.

 The Smarter Balanced Assessment Consortium (SBAC) assessment is among the latest generation of statewide assessments.
 When it was first administered in the spring of 2015, it was taken by more than 7 million students.
-Fifteen states (along with U.S. Virgin Islands and the Bureau of Indian Education) are currently using the SBAC to meet their statewide testing needs.
+Fifteen states (along with the U.S. Virgin Islands and the Bureau of Indian Education) are currently using the SBAC to meet their statewide testing needs.

 Educators in states where the SBAC is used often ask Reading Plus if the SBAC English/Language Arts assessment correlates well with our InSight assessment.
 And, more importantly, they ask if using Reading Plus with fidelity results in students demonstrating higher levels of achievement on the SBAC.
 We are very pleased that the answer to both questions is a resounding “yes!”